Resorts Casino Hotel: Renovation and re-branding

 In October 2010, a plan was revealed to transform the resort into a Roaring Twenties theme.
-The re-branding was proposed by current owner Dennis Gomes, and was initiated in December 2010 when he took over the casino.
+The re-branding was proposed by current owner Dennis Gomes and was initiated in December 2010 when he took over the casino.
 It capitalized on the success of the HBO series Boardwalk Empire, and changes accentuate the resort's existing art deco design, as well as present new 1920s-era uniforms for employees and music from the time period.
 The casino also introduced drinks and shows reminiscent of the period.

-The resort met controversy in April 2011, after 15 older and middle-aged cocktail waitresses, some of them longtime employees, were fired after they "did not look good enough" in skimpy new uniforms introduced as part of the resort's makeover.
-Several of the former employees filed a discrimination lawsuit against the company for the incident, in which an outside modeling agency had the waitresses model in the uniforms, which were fashioned after 1920s-era Flapper outfits.
-Celebrity attorney Gloria Allred won court permission to represent the former employees.
-The fired employees were offered jobs for other positions at the resort.

 In May 2011, Resorts became the first casino in Atlantic City to market itself to LGBT customers.
 The resort opened "Prohibition", the city's first gay casino nightclub, as well as hired a director of LGBT marketing.

 In July 2011, a five-year lease was signed with the New Jersey Sports and Exposition Authority, owner of the Monmouth Park Racetrack in Oceanport, New Jersey, to provide a marketing partnership between the casino and racetrack.
 The agreement allowed Resorts to rename the Haskell Invitational Resorts Casino & Hotel Haskell Invitational, and possibilities included a merging of loyalty programs as well as bringing entertainers' appearances at the casino to the racetrack.
 The program was part of a strategy to mesh horse racing with casino gambling.

 Resorts announced an agreement in August 2012 for Mohegan Gaming & Entertainment (formerly Mohegan Tribal Gaming Authority), operator of the Mohegan Sun, to take over management of the casino and hotel.
+This partnership expired on January 1st, 2025, and now Resorts Casino Hotel operates independently.

 Following a Supreme Court ruling in 2018 and passage of a New Jersey law legalizing sports betting, Resorts announced deals with DraftKings and SBTech to open a sportsbook on-property, online, and via mobile devices.